jacksmithxyz/jacksmithxyz/README.md

 # Hello, I'm Jack 👋

-I'm a web developer from the UK.
+I'm a software developer from the UK.

 I also enjoy exploring how computers and technology work, and writing about it on my [blog](https://jacksmith.xyz).